Skip to main content

 Triton Community Dining Plan

-NEW!
-Introducing the optional Triton Community Dining Plan, available to any student enrolled at UC San Diego with or without a Housing Contract.
-Take advantage of the benefits offered through Triton Cash and residential dining, including promos, discounts, events, loyalty points and more!
+Everyone can take advantage of the optional Triton Community Dining Plan, available to any student enrolled at UC San Diego with or without a Housing Contract.

 Service Support